Anne Murphy BACP Accredited Counsellor (MBACP Accred), EMDR therapist

 Sometimes life can feel very overwhelming and difficult to deal with on your own.
 My aim is to work together with you to discover why you feel the way you do and to support you in exploring choices.

 I believe that often a difficult time in our lives can bring with it the possibility for growth and development, it can be a chance to become more who we truly are.
-I will work with you in a caring, confidential and non-judgmental way to look at the issues that bring you to counselling.
+I will work with you in a caring, confidential and non-judgemental way to look at the issues that bring you to counselling.

 I trained as an integrative person-centred counsellor.
 Person-centred means that I will not seek to direct our work together but to support you in exploring the things that you want to talk about; and it also means that I believe everyone has the ability to grow and develop as a person.
 Integrative means I can also offer you ways in which we could use aspects of other theories from within the humanistic way of working, if it seems they might be beneficial for your aims for growth.
 As a counsellor I will work with whatever issue you wish to bring, however you may be interested to learn that some of my specific areas of interest and experience are as follows: